Our General Meetings are held on the 3rd Saturday of the month (January – November) commencing at 2 pm.

 After each meeting we present our Speakers Program, with an informative guest speaker each month.
 Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm.

 Please see our Speakers Program below for more information on upcoming talks.

 Family History Meetings

-Our Family History Group Meetings are held on the 1st Saturday of the month (February – December) commencing at 2 pm, and also featuring a guest speaker after each meeting.
-Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm, followed by afternoon tea.
+Our Family History Group Meetings are normally held on the 1st Saturday of the month (February – December) and also featuring a guest speaker after each meeting.
+Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation.

 For the latest information about upcoming meetings and guest speakers, stay tuned to this page and our monthly newsletters!